corbin-c/workerify/README.md

 is an array of objects or functions, which may be required for the main target functions.

+## Instances

+An extra `instances` parameter may be passed to Workerify.
+It indicates the number of instances of the worker to be created.
+Multiple instances are handled seamlessly for the user.

 ## Example

 First, import Workerify from here with: